Porcelain Crowns in Albuquerque, NM

 Porcelain crowns are incredibly durable; they can last for decades.
 The lifespan of your crown is directly tied to your hygiene.
 The crown won’t decay, but the tooth under it can if you are lax with your hygiene.
 Bad dental habits such as chewing ice and biting your fingernails can shorten the life of your crown.

-What Is the Difference Between Porcelain Crowns and Porcelain Veneers?
+What Is The Difference Between Porcelain Crowns And Porcelain Veneers?

 The major difference between these two restorations is the amount of tooth that the porcelain covers.
 A crown overlays the entire visible tooth, whereas a veneer covers only a portion of the tooth.
 Veneers are thin porcelain shells that are placed onto teeth to mask chips, serious staining, gaps, and the like.
 Veneers and crowns restore strength, function, and aesthetics for teeth.
 Dr. Holbrook determines the optimal restoration for the tooth after evaluating the need for aesthetics, function and structural reinforcement.
 He prefers the most conservative treatment.

-Do Porcelain Crowns Feel Like a Natural Tooth?
+Do Porcelain Crowns Feel Like A Natural Tooth?

-Your crowned tooth will occupy the same space as the original natural tooth did.
+Dental Crown Procedure Albuquerque NM Your crowned tooth will occupy the same space as the original natural tooth did.
 That’s why Dr. Holbrook shaves down the natural tooth before placing a crown on it.
 If your natural tooth has been degraded, say from grinding, having a full tooth again may feel somewhat unusual, but this adjustment is quick.
 Otherwise, a crowned tooth should feel completely natural.

-Are There Certain Foods I Will Not Be Able to Eat After Getting My Crown?
+Are There Certain Foods I Will Not Be Able To Eat After Getting My Crown?

 For the first 24 hours, you’ll need to avoid sticky, chewy foods because they can dislodge the crown.
 But after 24 hours, the cement is fully hardened and you can eat whatever you want.
 It is possible to dislodge a crown if you insist on eating really hard foods with your crown, but most people just use some common sense with their crown and food choices.